How to Replace Your Pool Liner (And When To Do It)

 When you measure the pool length and width, get in the pool and measure from liner to liner.
 Do not measure from the concrete or the coping outside the pool.
 The ends of the tape measure should touch the walls of the pool.

 Some people find measuring easier with string.
-You can get these measurements with a string that you cut to size, then measure with tape afterward.
+You can get these measurements with a string you cut to size, then measure with tape afterward.

 Measure Depths at Several Spots (Inground Pools Only)

-This is where measuring can become complicated.
+This is where measuring can get complicated.
 Inground pools typically have varying depths and angles that are easier to measure when the pool is drained.
 Above ground pools are almost always level, so there is no need to measure the varying depths.

 You should get at least three depth measurements.
 Get one in the deep end, one in the shallow, and one in the middle.
 Measure from the liner track in the coping to the floor of the shallow end.
 Do the same with the hopper.
 Also, measure a mid-point on the slope.
 Using string here is also helpful.